BlackBerry aims to reverse emerging market slump with budget handset

 Chen hopes that the Z3 and other devices to follow spark a change in the company’s fortunes.
 The Z3 is being launched at a price point below $200 to address one of the big turnoffs for consumers in emerging markets - BlackBerry 10 devices being too pricey.

-“From conception to delivery, the BlackBerry Z3 Jakarta Edition was designed specifically with our Indonesian customers in mind,” Chen said in a statement.
+“From conception to delivery, the BlackBerry Z3 Jakarta Edition was designed specifically with out Indonesian customers in mind,” Chen said in a statement before the launch.
 The device will allow users to type in Bahasa and come with a special set of BlackBerry Messenger, or BBM Stickers featuring local characters.

 Later this year, BlackBerry will launch a new, non-touchscreen device dubbed the BlackBerry Classic in partnership with Foxconn.
 The handset will see a return of the command keys that include ‘Menu,’ ‘Back,’ ‘Send’ and ‘End’ buttons, along with a trackpad.
 BlackBerry hopes the move will address the concerns of those users who found their new devices hard to navigate.

 For Foxconn, the tie-up fits with plans to set up a manufacturing plant in Indonesia to build smartphones and other electronic devices.
-The Taiwanese company’s ambitions have been on hold since 2012 due to drawn-out talks over tax breaks, property and import restrictions.

-Reporting by Randy Fabi in JAKARTA and Euan Rocha in TORONTO; Editing by Kenneth Maxwell
+The Taiwanese company’s ambitions have been on hold for years due to drawn-out talks over tax breaks, property and import restrictions.
+(Reporting by Randy Fabi in JAKARTA and Euan Rocha in TORONTO; Editing by Kenneth Maxwell)